-2. On the next screen, you will click "Register now."
-Make sure that you have the three things required to register successfully: an e-mail address, your course ID, and a means of payment (credit card, PayPal account, or a previously purchased access code).
-Your Course ID for this course can be found in the Getting Started module and the Materials link in the Moodle course.
-Choose 24-month access to ensure you have sufficient time to complete this course.

-3. On the next screen, you will see the name of the course listed in the "Your Course" box on the right side of the screen.
-It should read MATH 1022 2.0.(3), taught by "LSU ODL."
+- 3. On the next screen, you will click "Register now."
+Make sure that you have the three things required to register successfully: an e-mail address, your course ID, and either an access code (purchased prior) or a credit card or Pay Pal account(if you do not already have a code).
+Your Course ID for this course can be found in the Getting Started module and the Materials link on the course Moodle page. - 4.
+On the next screen, you will see the name of the course listed in the "Your Course" box on the right side of the screen.
+It should read MATH 1021 2.0.(3): College Algebra, taught by "LSU ODL."
 Disregard the course end date.
 At this point, you should create a Pearson account.
-Once you complete the registration steps, you will have a choice between using a previously purchased access code (see below) and purchasing access.
+Once you complete the registration steps, you will have a choice between using a previously purchased access code (see below) and purchasing access with a credit card or PayPal.